 Wages in Dispute

 If there is a dispute regarding the wages owed an employee, the employer must provide to the employee a written notice of the amount of total wages less the amount contested by the employee and then pay the employee on the regular payday the amount of wages the employee concedes are not contested.
-North Dakota Stat.
-31-14-04
+ND Statute 31-14-04